-All of these options will give you an advantage whether you want to find a job or go on to university.
+All of these options will give you an advantage whether you want to find a job or go on to university or an apprenticeship.
 We’ll help you make the choice that’s right for you.
-For more information and to discuss your options in further detail make sure you come along to one of our many open events or get in touch to find out more.
+For more information and to discuss your options in further detail, make sure you come along to one of our many open events, take a look at our subject spotlights, or get in touch to find out more.

 Level 1 and 2 Progression